chebon/kipsoen/readme.md

-Have done this project for my high school as an appreciation to all the support they gave me i love you guys
+Have done this project with laravel 4.2 and angular js, for my high school as an appreciation to all the support they gave me i love you guys